-I became involved in the religion of Santeria around ten years ago and was fully initiated to the orisha ‘Obatala-Ochanla’ in Cuba 4 years ago.
+I became involved in the religion of Santeria around twelve years ago and was fully initiated as a priest in Cuba 5 years ago.

 Santeria is an African diasporic religion that arose due to the forced displacement of West-African ‘Yoruba’ enslaved peoples to the Caribbean island of Cuba as part of the ongoing transatlantic slave trade.
 Many of them had no choice but to convert to Catholicism and hid their Yoruba spiritual practices behind images of Catholic saints.
 The syncretism has remained until this day, although it is becoming weaker as time goes on and more practitioners find the associations with Catholic saints unnecessary.